xibosignage/xibo-manual/source/en/media_module_calendar.md

 - Provide an optional name.
 - Choose to override the default duration.
-- Select whether the duration is per item, unticked the duration will be per feed.
+- Select whether the duration is per item.
+Left unticked the duration will be per feed.

 ### Configuration

 ![Calendar Configuration](img/v2_media_calendar_configuration.png)

 - Provide the iCAL URL.
 - Use the Interval option as a filter to show events for a certain period.
 Use natural language such as '1 day' or '2 weeks' to return the events within your chosen time frame.
 - Specify the Number of items / events you wish to display from the iCAL feed.
-- Select the **Exclude all day events** tick box if you would like all day events excluded from the feed and therefore not be displayed.
+- Select the **Exclude all day events** tick box if you would like all day events excluded from the feed and therefore not displayed.
 - Choose to **Exclude current events** so that they are removed from the feed and therefore will not be displayed.
 - Opt to use the **event timezone** and **calendar timezone**.
 Left unticked, the timezone set in the CMS will be used.
 - If your feed is from **Windows** use the check box.